The Virgin Islands Lottery (US) is the only North American lottery that is held outside the mainland or Puerto Rico.

 The Virgin Islands Lottery (US) was established as far back as 1937, and in 1971 it became an independent agency of the territorial government.
 Its headquarters are on St. Thomas, in Charlotte Amelie, and it is a member of both the Caribbean Lottery, in which other islands participate, and the Multi-State Lottery Association.

 The main game that the Virgin Islands Lottery (US) offers is Powerball, and it is the smallest United States lottery to do so.
-This is also true for Keno and Mega Millions.
+This is also true for online keno in Canada players and Mega Millions.
 Players can also choose from Pick 3, Pick 4, Doubles and the Traditional Virgin Islands Lottery.

 Some games are played within the Islands, while others can be played from anywhere in the world.
 Powerball, of course, works the same in the Virgin Islands Lottery (US) as in all the other Districts and States that offer this game.
 For all games, players need to be 18 or older.